-170.07A-B-C. Clinical Applications of Anatomy.
-(1-2, 1-2, 1-2) F, W, Sp.
+170.07A-B-C. Clinical Applications of Anatomy, (1-2, 1-2, 1-2) F. W. Sp.
 Lecture 1-2 hours.
 S. Ross

 Course demonstrates anatomy in the living through the use of radiographs.
-Objectives are to show the usefulness of knowing anatomy, to begin acquiring a medical vocabulary, the elements of clinical thinking. and useful habits in learning.
+Objectives are to show the usefulness of knowing anatomy, to begin acquiring a medical vocabulary, the elements of clinical thinking, and useful habits in learning.
 For freshman "Gold" group.

 170.08.
-Nuclear Medicine Physics.
-(31⁄2) Su, F, W, Sp.
-Prerequisite: Concurrent enrollment in Radiol-Perez-Mendez, Kaufman ogy 170.09.
+Nuclear Medicine Physics, (31/2) Su.
+Prerequisite: Concurrent enrollment in Radiology 170.09.